mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

                   seed = 188,
                   print=FALSE)
 ```
+As a prominent procedure among preprocessing, missing values imputation is often put aside though.
+The reader may check ML23: Handling Missing Values for why addressing missing value properly can be very helpful.

 I imputed 7 features (Sex, Age, SibSp, Parch, Fare, Pclass, Embarked), leaving the left 3 features (Name, Ticket, Cabin) remained.
 "Name" & "Ticket" don't have any missing values but "Cabin" possesses lots of missing values.
 We will tackle with "Cabin" in 6-3.

 Actually, I made mistake called **"data leakage"**, a common mistake in DS & ML projects, while imputing the missing values.
 I merged the training and test dataset given by Kaggle, then imputing this merged dataset by Random Forest using mice().
 I should have imputed the missing values of training and test dataset respectively!
 This mistake might have caused overfitting.